Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libreadline/README.md

 ### 8.3 from CPE 22.12 on

   * The EasyConfig is a trivial port of the 8.1.2 one.

+  * For 23.12: Also copy the license information to the installation directories.